Hassen-RK/Hassen-RK/README.md

 Lately, I've been working on EV charging systems, robotics, and IoT projects.

-If I can design it, build it, and test it, I'm interested.!-- **Hassen-RK/Hassen-RK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+If I can design it, build it, and test it, I'm interested.